 Although push protection is a great step towards securing open-source repositories, it's important to acknowledge the gaps that remain uncovered.
 It's crucial to avoid assuming complete protection against the vast attack surface on GitHub at the click of a button.

-A multi-layered approach to security is always beneficial, so we encourage combining push protection with pre-commit hook protection like installing ggshield.
+A multi-layered approach to security is always beneficial.
+We encourage combining push protection with pre-commit hook protection, such as installing ggshield.
 Additionally, history scanning is a separate field that requires Public Monitoring for proactive threat-hunting purposes.
-For a more comprehensive comparison between GitHub Advanced Security and GitGuardian's enterprise-level capabilities, check out this page.
+For a more comprehensive comparison between GitHub Advanced Security and GitGuardian's enterprise-level capabilities, see our detailed comparison page.